Amiiiii7119/crackathon-road-damage-detection/README.md

 # Road Damage Detection – Crackathon (IIT Bombay)

 ## Overview
 This repository contains the source code and commands used to train and evaluate an object detection model for the IIT Bombay Crackathon.
 The task is to detect and classify road damage using bounding boxes.

 ## Dataset
 - Road Damage Detection 2022 (RDD2022)
-- Official randomized dataset provided by the organizers
+- Official randomized dataset provided by the competition organizers
-- No external data used
+- No external data was used

 ## Model
 - YOLOv8 Object Detection
-- Pretrained weights (allowed by rules)
+- Pretrained weights were used (allowed as per competition rules)

 ## Classes
 0 – Longitudinal Crack